 SCM Globe also provides a similar ability to change the rules and to design new and unique supply chains.
 People can load one of the existing supply chain models, and change the model by adding new entities or changing existing ones as they wish.
 They can also create completely new supply chain models from scratch.
 Because people can modify existing supply chain models and create new ones, it gives them the opportunity to literally become a game designer, or more specifically, a supply chain designer.
 Students using SCM Globe to design supply chains are learning how to create supply chains that will also work well in the real world.

 An example of this is the SCM Globe case study “Battle of Smolensk – 1941 Invasion of Russia“.
 The central idea of this case is to show how battle strategy and logistics are two sides of the same coin.
 The case shows how logistics considerations were a major influence on the German generals who planned and commanded the invasion of Russia.
-The routes of their advance and the battle strategy and tactics they used were dependent on continuous delivery of enough food, fuel and ammunition to supply their troops as they moved farther and farther into Russia.
-Scroll down to the bottom of that case to the section titled “WARGAMING OPTION” to see how to combine supply chain simulations with wargames to enhance understanding of both logistics and strategy.
+The battle strategy they used was dependent on continuous delivery of enough food, fuel and ammunition to supply their troops using blitzkrieg tactics to drive farther and farther into Russia.
+Scroll down to the bottom of that case to the section titled “WARGAMING OPTION” for an explanation of how to combine supply chain simulations with wargames to enhance understanding of both strategy and logistics.

 Effective games for learning use realistic simulations to help students acquire skills by seeing the consequences of different actions.
 Games that call for students to manually create and manipulate the individual pieces of their simulation models cause students to concentrate more deeply and understand more clearly the overall system that is created by the individual pieces.